Johboh/hassalarm/README.md

       has_date: true
       has_time: true
   ```
-1. Add a time sensor in your `configuration.xml`:
+1. Add a time sensor in your `configuration.yaml`:
   ```
   sensor:
   - platform: time_date